Uber says workers getting cabin fever at home can come into the office, for now

 It's also kept its ride-hailing and Uber Eats food delivery services running, which have been considered essential services during the pandemic.
 Uber has provided some personal protective equipment to drivers and given small payments to workers who've been exposed or infected with COVID-19.
 But because drivers and couriers aren't employees of the company, they don't have the same types of protections as Uber's corporate staff.
 At least six Uber drivers are known to have died from COVID-19.

-While Uber's office plans largely don't affect the millions of drivers on its service, it does come after a brutal fight about how they're recognized by the company.
-On Tuesday, Uber along with Lyft and other gig economy companies successfully won their effort to have California voters pass Proposition 22, a ballot measure they authored that exempts them from a state law requiring them to treat workers as employees similar to their corporate staff.
+While Uber's office plans largely don't affect the millions of drivers on its service, the staffing shift for the headquarters does come after a protracted fight about how they're recognized by the company.
+On Tuesday, Uber along with Lyft and other gig economy companies won their effort to have California voters pass Proposition 22, a ballot measure they authored that exempts them from a state law requiring the companies to treat contract workers as employees similar to their corporate staff.
 The consortium spent $205 million on the ballot measure.

 "California voters agreed that instead of eliminating independent work, we should make it better," an Uber spokesman said in a statement Wednesday.